nicolashery/example-react-app/README.md

 ### Debugging

-Enable the app's debug output by typing `$debug.enable('*')` in the browser's console and refreshing the page.
+To enable logging, set `localStorage.debug = true` in the browser's console and refresh the page.